-The course you will be following is designed to develop your own practical skills and ability.
-It will help you to understand and to gain knowledge of how ideas, meanings and feelings are put across in Art.
-We look at how these ideas relate to the lives of artists and to your own experiences.
-Students studying Art at the GCSE level need to be ‘practitioners and critics’ (you need to be a ‘thinker’ about art and a ‘maker’ of art at the same time).
+GCSE Art and Design is an exciting course that helps students to develop their practical skills and abilities.
+Through exploring how ideas, meanings and feelings are put across in Art, students learn to relate art to the lives of the artists who created it and their own work to their own experiences.
+Students studying art at GCSE will be ‘practitioners and critics’: put simply, you need to be a ‘thinker’ about art and a ‘maker’ of art at the same time.